 Thanks!
 Your email address has been subscribed.

-Rapid Review: What effect does wearing a face mask during combustion-derived air pollution episodes have on human health endpoints?
+Rapid Review Update 1: What effect does wearing a face mask during combustion-derived air pollution episodes have on human health endpoints?

 There is a lack of published evidence on the effects of mask-wearing on health during combustion-derived air pollution episodes, such as wildfires.